muellerzr/pytorch-benchmark/scripts/reports/README.md

 - CUDA version: 10.2
 - Accelerate version: 0.11.0
 - For single and multi-gpu tests, two Tesla T4's were used from GCP.
+- For TPU tests TPUv2 from Google Colab was used

 ## Available Reports: